antoninp/ap-library/README.txt

 == Screenshots ==

-1. Uploads list with date columns and quick edit.
+1. Photos list with date columns and quick edit.
 2. Taken date taxonomy archive (Year → Month → Day).

 == Changelog ==

-= Unreleased - Consolidated to Single Uploads CPT =
+= Unreleased - Consolidated to Single Photo CPT (breaking) =
 - Removed legacy `aplb_library` custom post type; all functionality now centers on `aplb_uploads`.
 - Detached taxonomies `aplb_library_pdate` and `aplb_uploads_genre` from the old CPT; they now only attach to `aplb_uploads`.
 - Removed admin actions and helper classes related to creating/updating library posts.
 - Updated archive query settings UI to eliminate library post type contexts.
 - Simplified uninstall routine (only removes `aplb_uploads` posts plus related taxonomies).
+- Renamed CPT from `aplb_uploads` to `aplb_photo` with archive base `photos`.
+- Renamed taxonomies to `aplb_taken_date`, `aplb_published_date`, `aplb_genre`, and `aplb_keyword` with updated rewrite bases.
+- Updated admin UI (menus, columns, bulk actions, meta box) and public query logic to the new slugs.
+- Uninstall/deactivation updated to clean up the new CPT/taxonomies.
 - Documentation updated to reflect single CPT architecture.
+- Breaking change: existing content under the old `aplb_uploads` CPT and taxonomies will not appear until migrated.
+Use the Backfill tools to re-sync date/keyword terms from meta, and consider migrating post_type from `aplb_uploads` to `aplb_photo` if you have existing data.
+After upgrading, visit Settings → Permalinks and click Save to flush rewrite rules.

 = 1.2.1 - i18n and cleanup =
 - Updated: Normalized translation text domain to `ap-library` across the plugin for consistent i18n.